-This project will include a Level 2 internal inspection and engineering assessment of the chemical tanks, associated piping, and valves.
-The inspection would consist of removing the asset from service, cleaning and gas testing the chemical storage tanks and inspection of the tank and piping internals by a third party specialist using standard non-destructive testing technologies including ultrasonic thickness measurement, wet fluorescent magnetic particle, radiographic surveys and guided wave measurements as Per ASME/API Codes.
-Any deficiencies found during the inspection that could compromise the reliability of the system will be addressed under the project while the assets are out of service.
+- 17 This project will include a Level 2 internal inspection and engineering assessment of the chemical tanks, - 18 associated piping, and valves.
+The inspection would consist of removing the asset from service, cleaning - and gas testing the chemical storage tanks and inspection of the tank and piping internals by a third - 20 party specialist using standard non-destructive testing technologies including ultrasonic thickness - 21 measurement, wet fluorescent magnetic particle, radiographic surveys and guided wave measurements - as Per ASME/API Codes.
+Any deficiencies found during the inspection that could compromise the - reliability of the system will be addressed under the project while the assets are out of service. - The estimate for this project is shown in Table 1.